CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 4. Practice fast contractions.
 Once you know how to contract the pelvic floor muscles, try upping your Kegel game with fast contractions, forcefully squeezing to draw the perineum inward and upward, and then relaxing, Shepherd says.
 Start with 10 repetitions and work your way up to 50.

 Ideally, you’ll want to work up to being able to hold a contraction for eight to 10 seconds before relaxing your muscles, Greves says.
 Then, do your exercises three times a day, three to four times a week for at least 15 weeks.
-If you’re not sure you’re doing your Kegel exercises correctly, ask your OB during your next visit, Greves says—she should be able to help steer you in the right direction.
+If you’re not sure you’re doing your Kegel exercises correctly, ask your OB during your next visit, Greves says—they should be able to help steer you in the right direction.

 Please note: The Bump and the materials and information it contains are not intended to, and do not constitute, medical or other health advice or diagnosis and should not be used as such.
 You should always consult with a qualified physician or health professional about your specific circumstances.